General Research Strategies:

 Be realistic about the size of the topic that you can tackle.
-Consider the limitations of your timeline and available materials.
+Consider the limitations of your timeline and assignment requirements.
 It's better to address a focused topic well than to address a broader topic poorly because you are trying to cover too much material.

 Begin your research early.
 Well-done research is an iterative process; leave yourself time for this process to occur!
-This has the added benefit of extending your resources to excellent sources outside of Holy Cross Libraries, and especially those available to you in Washington.
+This has the added benefit of extending your resources to excellent sources which may be outside the walls of Dinand Library.

 Be efficient.
-Use the strategies on this guide (such as: choosing appropriate and multiple research tools; making use of advanced search features; thoughtful choice of keywords; following your sources) to conduct your research in a targeted, effective and efficient manner.
+Use the strategies we will discuss in class (such as: choosing appropriate and multiple research tools; making use of advanced search features, subject headings and database limiters; thoughtful choice of keywords; following your sources) to conduct your research in a targeted, effective and efficient manner.

 Follow your sources.
 Examine the context of those sources (i.e., the scholarly conversation they participate in) and allow that context to lead you to other sources.
 For example: what else has this author written?
 What other useful sources are referenced?
 What other sub-conversations might I want to participate in?

 Ask for help as needed.
 Your research librarians are available to assist you -- it's literally our job!
 Sometimes this may mean making a research appointment; other times, a quick e-mail conversation will suffice.